 About Skin Resurfacing

 Halo is the world's first hybrid fractional laser, delivering both ablative and non-ablative wavelengths to the same microscopic treatment area.
 This revolutionary dual-wavelength feature is unique among other lasers because it allows patients to attain gorgeous results with minimal downtime.
 We love to refer to the results as the "Halo Glow" because the Halo restores the skin's surface back to a radiant and youthful glow.
-Our Orlando spa and cosmetic surgery practice uses Halo laser skin resurfacing to address sun damage, as well as the effects that occur due to the body's natural aging process.
+Our spa and cosmetic surgery practice in Kissimmee, FL uses Halo laser skin resurfacing to address sun damage, as well as the effects that occur due to the body's natural aging process.
 The depth and aggression of the laser can be controlled based on the condition being treated.
 The more aggressive or deeper resurfacing approach is known as ablation.
 The less aggressive, non-ablative process is less intense and reduces the overall recovery time.
 The results are not as dramatic, but still natural and appealing.

 HALO is good for: